Once set, the "schedule" will continue to work as long as there is electricity power supplied.

 Yes, it has a mobile (ISO) APP for the PIXIE range of Bluetooth control switches and dimmers, which can be found on the APP store SAL PIXIE or via the SAL web site.

-Yes, standard business hours for Brisbane, Sydney, Melbourne and Perth
+Yes, during standard business hours for Brisbane, Sydney, Melbourne and Perth

 Yes, SAL has IPART approved products, simply go to the HOME web page and type in the search function IPART and all approved products will be displayed.
 IPART or Independent Pricing and Regulatory Tribunal is a (NSW) state-based subsidy program which supports the use of approved energy efficient light sources.
 For more information www.ipart.nsw.gov.au/Home